Massage therapy has many wonderful health benefits! In clinical studies massage has been shown to:

 If you are on painkillers or muscle relaxants, do not take these in the 2 hours preceding your massage as they can affect your perception of pressure or discomfort.

 If you are aware that you have a blood clot, tell your therapist in advance!
 Very deep pressure massages can dislodge a blood clot, which can travel through the bloodstream and then become lodged elsewhere.
-Your therapist will either avoid working around the site of the known clot or use light pressure only.
+At Chambersburg Chiropractic, we choose not to perform massage on clients with blood clots.

 What if I’m pregnant?

 If you are pregnant, be sure to let your massage therapist know in advance how far along you are.
+At Chambersburg, we do not offer massage for clients in the first trimester.
+Massage is not a danger during pregnancy and other therapists may offer services during the first trimester.
 If you are in your last trimester and/or showing heavily, rest assured that the therapist can still work on your aching back.
 You will be propped with pillows in a side-lying position as is best for your body and your baby.

 How will I feel after a massage?